 Starting your baby on solid foods is exciting — and messy!
 Most babies start with a very small amount of age-appropriate solid food between 4 to 6 months old and will continue to rely on breast milk or iron-fortified formula for their nutrition.
-Then, at around 9 to 11 months old, you may start noticing a dramatic drop in how much breast milk or formula your baby drinks as more nutrition and calories come from solid foods.
+Around 9 to 11 months old, you may start noticing a dramatic drop in how much breast milk or formula your baby drinks as more nutrition and calories come from solid foods.

 Because of their changing dietary needs over this transition, it is important that infants get the nutrition they need to grow and develop.
-For some children, this means working with a healthcare provider to fill nutritional gaps with carefully chosen supplements.Twitter Logo
+For some children, this means working with a health care provider to fill nutritional gaps with carefully chosen supplements.

 Iron

 Children born premature or with a low birth weight may have reduced iron stores.
-If so, your baby’s healthcare provider will probably recommend iron supplements until your baby is at least 6 to 12 months old.
+If so, your baby’s health care provider will probably recommend iron supplements until your baby is at least 6 to 12 months old.
 This may be needed even for some formula-fed babies.

-As infants begin to eat more solid food, serving them iron-rich foods such as iron-fortified cereal, meat or beans at least twice per day will help them meet their iron needs.
+As infants begin to eat more solid food, serving iron-rich foods such as iron-fortified cereal, meat or beans at least twice per day will help them meet their iron needs.

 To promote iron absorption from plant foods, combine iron-rich solid foods you serve to your child with vitamin C-rich foods in one meal.
 For example, pair a bean and rice puree or finger food meal with tomato sauce or a fruit puree.